lifegraph/musicparty/README.md

 -------------
 We’re going to start by setting up our server using Node JS.
 Node JS is a really quick and easy framework for creating web servers.
 You can find installation instructions [here](http://nodejs.org/).
 If you’re on a Windows machine, you may need to restart your computer after installation (even if it doesn’t tell you that you need to).

 Great, now we’re ready to start coding.
-We'll be using the terminal to complete these tasks and for a few similar tasks in the future.
+We'll be using the terminal (not the Node JS application) to complete these tasks and for a few similar tasks in the future.
 On Windows, this can be accessed by hitting the windows key, typing 'cmd', and then pressing enter.
 On OSX, just open the Terminal application.
 Run the following commands in the terminal.

 ```
 mkdir music-party-tutorial